The Men's Land: Release

 The Men’s Land had its world premiere at the Visions du Réel on 9 April 2025.
 It also competed for Heart of Sarajevo award in the Competition programme - Documentary Film at the 31st Sarajevo Film Festival on 20 August 2025.

 It had its Australian Premiere as part of the World Shorts at the Adelaide Film Festival on 22 October 2025.

-It will compete in the Red Sea: Shorts Competition strand at the Red Sea International Film Festival and have screening on 8 December 2025.
+It competed in the Red Sea: Shorts Competition strand at the Red Sea International Film Festival and had screening on 8 December 2025.

 The film is also automatically nominated for the Oscars and the European Film Academy 2026.